Join myEnergy Rewards and help enable a greener Ontario. Learn more about incentives and discounts.

 bathroom-shower

-A typical bath uses about 75 litres of hot water, while a five-minute shower with a low-flow showerhead uses less than half of that.
+A typical bath uses about 75 litres of hot water, while a five-minute shower with a low-flow showerhead uses less than half of that amount.

 bathroom-laundry-bin

-Wash everything in cold water: it protects fabrics from fading and shrinking, and can save enough energy as 220 showers per year!
+Wash everything in cold water: it protects fabrics from fading and shrinking and can save enough energy for 220 showers per year.

 Soak up the savings